General guidance on sponsoring overseas nationals

 There is a list of eligible occupations.
 The Staff Immigration Team can provide guidance on eligible occupations and job descriptions at recruiting stage.
 As a recruiting manager it is advisable to also refer to this list at the start of any recruitment process.

-In order to successfully obtain a visa, the individual will need to meet a set of non-tradeable and tradeable points.
-Internal guidance on the system can be found here Points Based Immigration System Overview (PDF, 235kB).
+In order to successfully obtain a visa, the individual will need to meet a set of non-tradeable and tradeable points which is detailed in the Home Office guidance.
+The Staff Immigration Team will provide advice on the options available under the non-tradeable and tradeable points.

-Where a job applicant has confirmed on their application that they would require permission to work in the UK, and the Employee Services Hub Team are informed an offer has been made, they will work closely with the recruiting department to co-ordinate the process of obtaining the required permission to work.
+Where a job applicant has confirmed on their application that they would require permission to work in the UK, and the Employee Services Onboarding Team are informed an offer has been made, the Staff Immigration Team will work closely with the recruiting department to co-ordinate the process of obtaining the required permission to work.